josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_sentiment_data_and_coerced_service_risk.md

 It is that the risk escalates if officials know that:

-* a person is being used as sentiment data;
+- a person is being used as sentiment data,
-* the person is becoming exposed or targeted;
+- the person is becoming exposed or targeted,
-* ordinary safeguarding is inadequate;
+- ordinary safeguarding is inadequate,
-* the targeting may involve hostile or foreign-state actors;
+- the targeting may involve hostile or foreign-state actors,
-* the data use continues anyway;
+- the data use continues anyway,
-* the person’s distress remains useful to the system;
+- the person’s distress remains useful to the system,
-* the official response is deliberately kept minimal to avoid responsibility.
+- the official response is deliberately kept minimal to avoid responsibility.

 That is where the paper trail becomes dangerous for the institution.